JessDataNLP/GenderID-CLI/README.md

 - **Ease of Use**: Simple CLI interface for straightforward execution.
 Users can specify the API key and the column name containing personal names for processing.
 - **OpenAI Integration**: Directly utilizes the OpenAI API for LLM-based gender identification.
+- **Nationality definition*: The prompt can be customized by adding the nationality when prompted in the command line